 Michigan State University Extension looked at art therapy to see if it reached beyond emotional and mental health and provided physical benefits.
 They discovered that art therapy can not only improve an individual’s ability to deal with pain, but also helps reduce pain.

 While the emotional benefits of an artistic pursuit are generally accepted, the positive physical effects offer even more reason to pursue art as a profession, a passion or simply a hobby.

 CraftOptics wants you to reap all the rewards from your favorite artistic endeavor; physical, mental and emotional!
-The right tools enable you to do more, for longer periods of time and with greater comfort.
+The right tools, such as our wearable magnifying glasses, enable you to do more, for longer periods of time and with greater comfort.
 Contact us at (888) 444-7728 to learn how we can help.